FGMEMBERS/bluebird/readme.txt

 Read this First:
-After unzipping this file into your $FGBASE/data/Aircraft directory, Choose your aircraft: start Flightgear with the following parameter:
+After unzipping this ZIP file into your $FGBASE/data/Aircraft directory,

+If you are running the newest OSG version of FlightGear, 1.9.0 or 1.9.1 built before 2009.Mar.26 (when new ambient color support was added), ** Edit bluebird/Nasal/bluebird.nas line 6 as per directions at the top of that file.

+  No changes are needed for newest CVS version as of this release date.

+Choose your aircraft:
+ start Flightgear with the following parameter:

-If you are running the newest version of FlightGear, version 1.9 or cvs built with OpenSceneGraph,
+If you are running the newest version of FlightGear, version 1.9 or 1.9.1 built before 2009.Mar.26,
     --aircraft=bluebird

 If you are running FlightGear version 1.0 (with Plib)